Free Unbiased Flooring Guide For Homeowners

 The carpet will meet other flooring types and must have a transition of some type installed.
 Examples are: Carpet to vinyl, carpet to hardwoods, carpet to vinyl tiles, and carpet to ceramic tiles are some of the possibilities.

 Transitions can be made of wood, metal, rubber or plastic.
 Each transition is available in different quality levels and depending on the application, the correct transition must be used to ensure a long life without failing.
 The cost of transitions vary widely and should be discussed with your carpet estimator/retailer before the bid final is drawn up.

 The cheapest gold or silver colored transitions are generally priced at $1-$2 per foot.
 A rubber transition in a utilitarian application should cost about $3-$5 per foot.
 A transition of pre-finished hardwood can easily cost $5 to $20 per foot.
 Brass of other specialized transitions can be quite costly.

 Thresholds are another story.
 If your front of back door is in need of a new threshold, plan on spending at least $50 for a new one.
 Usually these are made of aluminum and have to be cut to fit.
 If you want a snazzy threshold made of a pre-finished hardwood, expect to pay much more.
 Installing a new threshold is not always a quick and easy job and may require expert finish-contractor abilities.

 If your new carpet is thicker than the last carpet installed in your home, your doors may need to be trimmed at the bottom.
-If your installer is qualified and well equipped to do this, then the charge can be anywhere from $20 to $40 per door depending on what your doors are made of.
+If your installer is qualified and well equipped to do this, then the charge can be anywhere from $10 per door to $50 per door depending on what your doors are made of.

-Again, depending on what type of wood and construction your doors are made of, will determine how to properly trim your doors without damaging them.
-If in doubt, I suggest you call in a professional carpenter to do the job.
+Again, depending on what your doors are made of will determine how to trim your doors without damaging them.
+If in doubt, call in a professional carpenter.